syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Create points
 int[] points = new int[] { 100, 300, 150, 200, 300, 200, 350, 300, 300, 400, 150, 400 };

-//Create a new polygon annotation.
+//Create a new polygon annotation
-PdfPolygonAnnotation annotation = new PdfPolygonAnnotation(points,"polygon");
+PdfPolygonAnnotation annotation = new PdfPolygonAnnotation(points, "polygon");
 //Assign the borderWidth value. annotation.Border.BorderWidth = 1;
 //Assign the color